Category: Story

 Does PNG compression lose image transparency?

-No, standard lossless compression preserves the alpha channel perfectly.
-Even lossy tools like pngquant are designed to maintain transparency boundaries, though they may slightly reduce the number of colors within the semi-transparent areas to achieve a smaller file size.
+No. Standard lossless compression preserves the alpha channel perfectly.
+Even lossy tools like pngquant are designed to maintain transparency boundaries, though they may slightly reduce the number of colors within semi-transparent areas to achieve a smaller file size.

 What is the difference between lossless and lossy PNG compression?

-Lossless compression (e.g., OxiPNG, OptiPNG) optimizes the file’s internal structure and removes metadata without changing a single pixel.
-Lossy compression (e.g., pngquant) reduces the total number of colors in the image, which significantly shrinks the file size but technically alters the original pixel data.
+Lossless compression (e.g., OxiPNG, OptiPNG) optimizes the file’s internal structure and removes metadata without changing any pixels.
+Lossy compression (e.g., pngquant) reduces the total number of colors in the image, which significantly shrinks file size but technically alters the original pixel data.

 Can I compress a PNG to a specific file size like 100KB?

-Directly targeting a specific file size is difficult for PNG because its compression depends on image complexity.
-However, you can achieve a target size by iteratively reducing the color palette (quantization) or by resizing the image dimensions to reduce the total pixel count.
+Directly targeting a specific file size is difficult for PNG because compression efficiency depends on image complexity.
+However, you can approach a target size by iteratively reducing the color palette (quantization) or by resizing the image dimensions to reduce the total pixel count.

 Why is my PNG file still large after compression?

-Your file may contain significant amounts of hidden metadata, such as large ICC color profiles or EXIF data, which some tools do not remove by default.
-Additionally, images with complex gradients or “noise” do not compress well with the DEFLATE algorithm, as there are fewer repeating patterns to exploit.
+The file may contain significant hidden metadata such as large ICC color profiles or EXIF data that some tools do not remove by default.
+Additionally, images with complex gradients or “noise” compress poorly with the DEFLATE algorithm because there are fewer repeating patterns to exploit.

 • How to Compress JPG Files: The 2026 Guide to Faster Loading and High Quality